Disneyland Resort line: Train design

 All of the trains used on the Disneyland Resort line were originally ordered from 1994 to 1998 as subtype H-Stock train (Phase 3 EMU, A/C 270-291, B/C 486-496).
-MTR contracted Alstom for these trains, but they were made in England, much like the Phase 1 and 2 trains ordered from 1979 to 1989 and made by Metro-Cammell (also in England), which was acquired by GEC Alsthom (now Alstom) in 1989.
-Units A/C274 A/C281 A/C284 A/C289 A/C291 and B/C490 are now used on the Disneyland Resort line; they were refurbished in 2005 by United Goninan, the same company that modernized the Urban Line trains from 1998 to 2001.
+MTR contracted Alstom for these trains, but they were made in England, much like the Phase 1 and 2 trains ordered from 1979 to 1989 and made by Metro-Cammell (also in England), which was acquired by GEC-Alsthom (now Alstom) in 1989.
+Units A/C274 A/C281 A/C284 A/C289 A/C291 and B/C490 are now used on the Disneyland Resort line; they were refurbished in 2005 by United Goninan (now UGL), the same company that modernized the Urban Line trains from 1998 to 2001.

 These trains are the first on the MTR to use automatic train operation during normal operation, followed by the CNR Changchun EMUs in service on the South Island line.
 However, unlike the South Island line, the operator's cab area has been retained, visible through glass windows at each end of the train.

 The platforms of the Disneyland Resort station show conspicuous Victorian features.

 Inside the Disneyland Resort line MTR M-trains.
 The grab handles resemble Mickey Mouse.